amiaopensource/pbprotracktor/README.md

 ## How to use?

-To pull a PBCore XML from the database where the media attachment's id is `SHOW1234`, try:
+To pull a PBCore XML from the database where the media attachment's ID is `SHOW1234`, try:

 ```
 pbprotrackor SHOW1324